Billlhw/RustFS/README.md

 ## 6. Contributions by Team Members
 - **Yiren Zhao**:
-  - Developed the chunkserver logic, including data storage and replication mechanisms.
+  - Designed and implemented the chunkserver logic, including data storage and replication mechanisms, ensuring efficient and reliable data handling across the system.
+  - Engineered the fault detection and failure recovery mechanism for chunkservers.
+  - Developed the leader selection algorithm for the master node, enabling seamless coordination of components in the distributed system.
-  - Implemented core file operations such as upload, read, append, and delete.
+  - Built and throughly tested the core file operations, including upload, read, append, and delete, ensuring the system's usability.
-  - Designed and tested real-time file tailing.

 - **Haowei Li**:
-  - Developed the master node logic, including metadata management and load balancing.
+  - Architected the master node logic, encompassing metadata management and load balancing to maintain system performance and consistency.
-  - Implemented fault detection and recovery mechanisms for master and chunkservers.
-  - Designed and implemented the user authentication and encryption mechanisms.
+  - Designed and implemented metadata update propagation feature and master failure recovery mechanisms
+  - Programmed the logic to split files into chunks for file operations, adhering to the core principles of chunk-based distributed storage.
+  - Developed real-time file tailing feature.

 ## 7. Lessons Learned and Concluding Remarks

 ### Lessons Learned
-Throughout this project, we gained invaluable insights into distributed systems, fault tolerance, and the challenges of ensuring consistency in a distributed environment.
-Working with Rust deepened our understanding of memory safety and concurrency.
-The project demonstrated the importance of designing for scalability and modularity, as we were able to add advanced features without disrupting the core system.
+Throughout this project, we gained invaluable insights into the complexities of distributed systems, particularly in ensuring fault tolerance and consistency across distributed environments.
+Working with Rust provided a deeper understanding of memory safety and concurrency, while also introducing unique challenges.
+For instance, deadlocks are still possible in Rust, and while they are relatively easier to trace, avoiding "hold and wait" conditions requires careful attention during programming.

+One significant takeaway was the importance of designing for scalability and modularity.
+By planning a modular architecture, we were able to add features without disrupting the core system.
+However, we realized that refactoring is essential for maintaining clarity and usability, especially in middle- to large-sized projects.
+For example, implementing the master node logic resulted in files exceeding 1,000 lines of code, which became challenging to maintain.
+Breaking down such large functionalities into manageable modules in Rust requires careful planning from the start.

+The development lifecycle in Rust also differed significantly from our experience with other languages.
+Fixing syntax and ownership-related issues consumed far more time than debugging runtime errors, a stark contrast to languages like C++.
+This shift highlighted the need for a development plan that allocates more time to the coding phase and anticipates a steeper learning curve.
+That said, the trade-off is fewer runtime errors and more predictable behavior, which we found highly valuable.

+Another critical lesson was the importance of thorough design planning prior to implementation.
+For example, designing the master coordination algorithm—including leader selection and keeping shadow masters up-to-date after a master node failure—required careful consideration.
+A clear and well-documented plan not only helped us avoid pitfalls but also significantly expedited development.

-We believe this project lays a strong foundation for further exploration of distributed file systems in Rust, potentially serving as a base for more advanced research or commercial implementations.
-Future work could include integrating machine learning for predictive load balancing and extending the system to support object storage for cloud environments.
+Looking ahead, we believe this project lays a strong foundation for further exploration of distributed file systems in Rust.
+The system could potentially serve as a base for more advanced research or commercial applications.
+Future work might include integrating machine learning for predictive load balancing or extending the system to support object storage for cloud environments.

 ### Concluding Remarks
 This project successfully combines core file storage functionalities with advanced features like encryption, file tailing, and fault tolerance.
 The system is scalable, secure, and resilient to failures.
 Future work could include optimizing the metadata handling for large-scale deployments and adding support for cross-rack replication.

 ## 8. References
-[1] Ghemawat, Sanjay, Howard Gobioff, and Shun-Tak Leung.
-"The Google file system."
-Proceedings of the nineteenth ACM symposium on Operating systems principles.
-2003.

-[2] Crust Network.
-Crust: Decentralized Storage Network for Web3.
-GitHub, n.d., https://github.com/crustio/crust.
-Accessed 3 Nov.
-2024.
+[1] "Google File System," GitHub repository, Available: https://github.com/chaitanya100100/Google-File-System/tree/master/src.
+[Accessed: Dec.
+15, 2024].

+[2] "rdfs: A Rust-based distributed file system," GitHub repository, Available: https://github.com/watthedoodle/rdfs.
+[Accessed: Dec.
+15, 2024].

 ## **License**
 This project is licensed under the MIT License.
 See the LICENSE file for more details.